 L64 PNP 301 Symbolic Logic

-During the first half of the course, we will be studying some features of truth-functional and first-order classical logics, including studying the model theory and metatheory for first-order logic in much greater depth than in Phil 100.
-During the second half of the course, we will go on to study three different styles of proof-system: tableaux, axiomatic, and natural deduction.
-This course continues on where Phil 100 leaves off.
-It is recommended for students who have already taken that introductory course or for students who already have a strong background in mathematics.
-Priority given to majors in philosophy and PNP.
+In the first half of the course we will be studying some features of truth-functional and first-order classical logics, including studying the model theory and metatheory for first-order logic in much greater depth than in Phil 100.
+In the second half of the course we will go on to study three different styles of proof-system: tableaux, axiomatic, and natural deduction.
+This course continues on where Philosophy 100: An introduction to Logic and Critical Analysis leaves off.
+It is recommended for students who have already taken that introductory course, or for students who already have a strong background in mathematics.
+Priority given to majors in Philosophy & PNP.

 Same as L30 Phil 301G